tokicdev/attribute-tooltips/README.md

 ## Customisable CSS on-hover tooltips

 Attach a tooltip onto any HTML element just by adding a HTML attribute.
-You can customise the tooltip location (up, left, right, bottom), tooltip color, text color, text size and hover transition speed.
+You can customise the tooltip location (top, left, right, bottom), tooltip color, text color, text size and hover transition speed.
 See [the example](https://htmlpreview.github.io/?https://github.com/Toxic48/attribute-tooltips/blob/main/example.html) for a preview.